The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of head injury, brain tumor or other growths, increased pressure in the brain, adrenal tumor or other problems (eg, Addison disease, pheochromocytoma), curved spine, or an underactive thyroid
+- if you have or have recently had any head injury, brain tumor or other growths, or increased pressure in the brain

 Some MEDICINES MAY INTERACT with Meprozine.
 Tell your health care provider if you are taking any other medicines, especially any of the following: